 Additionally, health and wellness / community building curriculum have been integrated into daily instruction.
 Middle School students will have a stand-alone health and wellness / community building class as part of their schedule.

-Will Extended Daycare be available when primary grades return to in-person instruction?
+Will Extended Daycare be available with a return to in-person instruction?